kolkhis/prolug-coursework/security-engineering/unit10/unit10-worksheet.md

     - honeyfile
     - honeytoken

-- Zero trust

 - Authentication, Authorization, and Accounting (AAA)

 - Segmentation

 - SBOM - Software bill of materials

-- Rule of Least Privilege

-- Configuration Enforcement
-    - Can't have until CIs

 - Decommissioning

-- Data protection
-    - Data types
-        - Regulated
-        - trade secr4et
-        * Intellecual property
-        * Legal info
-        * Financial info
-    - Data classifications
-        - Sensitive
-        * Confidential
-        * Public
-        * Restiricted
-        * Private
-        * Critial
-    - General data considerations
-        - Data state
-            - data at rest : Always be AES256 (Minimum cloud standard)
-            - data in transit : Always be moved with TLS
-            - data in use : Shold be obfuscated
-        - Data sovereignty: Huge.
-        - Geolocation: Performance and security
-    - Methods to secure data
-        - Geographic restrictions
-        - Encryption
-        - Hashing
-        - Masking (hide some of the bits)
-        - Tokenization (Tokenize smth, all users from one database have a certain token)
-        - Obfuscation:
-            Any number of fields of the data should not be able to be mapped to each other
-        - Segmentation
-        - Permission restrictions

 - NIST 800-145 (Risk Management)